 Community mental health services are usually provided at an office or in the home.
-Services support families to make positive changes that help children recover from mental illness and foster resilience.
+Services support families to make positive changes that help children in their recovery and foster resilience.

 Mental health services start with a thorough assessment and developing a plan to address goals identified by the child and family.
 Services to the child and family may include: